SpykerNZ/one-pace-for-plex/README.md

 - Season 18: 260-263
 - Season 24: 453-456

-See the [One Pace Episode Spreadsheet](https://docs.google.com/spreadsheets/d/1HQRMJgu_zArp-sLnvFMDzOyjdsht87eFLECxMK858lA/) for a more up to date information on what episodes are avaliable.
-Check column P for episodes that are still to be completed.
+See the [One Pace Episode Spreadsheet](https://docs.google.com/spreadsheets/d/1HQRMJgu_zArp-sLnvFMDzOyjdsht87eFLECxMK858lA/) for up-to-date information on what episodes are available.
+Check column Q to see which original One Piece episodes need to be added to your library.

 Place the missing episodes in their respective season folders.